trillenu/love2d-css-colors/README.md

 # love2d-css-colors

-A simple function that converts CSS color names to RGB/A
+A simple function for LÖVE that converts CSS color names to RGB/A
 <br>
 ### Usage
 ```lua